 The Authority invests in accordance with the applicable law, authorizing resolutions, and the Authority's investment guidelines.
-As of December 31, 2016, the Authority held cash and money market accounts.
 All bank deposits of the Authority are required to be fully collateralized or insured.
 The money market accounts are recorded at cost, which approximates fair value.

 The Authority considers all highly liquid investments with an original maturity of three months or less to be cash equivalents.
 Investments are recorded at fair value, which includes accrued interest receivable.
-Fair value is determined using quoted market values at December 31, 2016.